Theta Coronae Borealis: Observations

 The brighter component, Theta Coronae Borealis A, is a blue-white star that spins extremely rapidly—at a rate of around 393 km per second.
 This rapid spinning is thought to be the cause of a gaseous disk that surrounds the star: such stars are known as Be shell stars, recognizable because the gas radiates emission lines that give a characteristic pattern in the star's spectrum.
 Of spectral type B6Vnn, Theta Coronae Borealis A is around six times as massive as the Sun and has four times the diameter.
 It has a surface temperature of around 14910 K. In 1970, it faded by 0.7 magnitude, becoming 50% fainter.
 The cause for this is unknown, but thought possibly due to ejection of dust that obscured the star's light.

-Theta Coronae Borealis B is a white main sequence star of spectral type A2V that is around 2.5 times as massive as the Sun and located 86 astronomical units from the primary star, the two stars taking an estimated 300 years to orbit around a common centre of gravity.
+Theta Coronae Borealis B is a A-type main sequence star of spectral type A2V that is around 2.5 times as massive as the Sun and located 86 astronomical units from the primary star.
+The two stars taking an estimated 300 years to orbit around a common centre of gravity.

+In Chinese astronomy, a constellation of 9 stars in Corona Borealis, including this star, is known as Guàn Suǒ (Coiled Thong, 贯索).
+The IAU Working Group on Star Names adopted the name Guansuo for the primary star (Theta Coronae Borealis A) on 14 May 2026.